ujjukumar/brightnessctl-rs/conductor/tech-stack.md

 ## Display & Brightness APIs
 - **Dxva2 (DirectX Video Acceleration):** Used for controlling brightness on internal (laptop) displays.
 - **DDC/CI (Display Data Channel / Command Interface):** Used for communication with external monitors to retrieve and set VCP features (specifically VCP code `0x10`).
+- **Registry API:** Used for system-wide preference detection, such as Light/Dark mode.

 ## Build & Optimization
 - **Cargo:** The standard Rust build system, configured with a high-optimization release profile to ensure a single EXE output under 1MB.